Europe boasts a rich and varied economic landscape, encompassing diverse and dynamic markets, each with distinct characteristics.

 During the first half of the analysis period, strategic buyers dominated acquisitions, surpassing financial buyers which included private equity and venture capital firms.
 Factors contributing to this trend include less developed markets, a limited number of startups and companies with operational models suitable for PE investments, and the relatively lower appeal and familiarity of alternative investments.

-In the second half of the analyzed period, however, particularly in recent years, financial buyer activity increased significantly and accounted for one-third of total deals since 2019.
 This transformation can be attributed to various developments, including advancements in financial markets, growth of the technology sector, and financial investors accumulating substantial amounts of dry powder.

 M&A activity across sectors